 To create your own style, click the Add (+) button.
 You can change the font, size, and color of the text, along with the color and opacity of the background.
 A preview of your new style is shown at the top of the window.

-When you are happy with your selections, click OK to save them.
-This style is then used as the default style for captions and subtitles in each application.
+After you make your selections, click OK to save them.
+This style is then used as the default style for captions and subtitles in each app.

 - Not all videos include caption or subtitle tracks.
-Check the documentation for the video you are using to see if it includes these features.
+Check the documentation for the video you're using to see if it includes these features.

-- Some third party websites and apps may provide custom caption controls for videos.
-Check the documentation, or contact the website owner or app developer for more information.
+- Some third party websites and apps provide custom caption controls for videos.
+If you don't see caption controls when viewing video from a website, check the documentation, or contact the website owner or app developer for more information.